2026-27 Course Catalog

 Special Topics in Engineering (Elective)

-Special Topics in Engineering explores how engineering is used to solve problems and address societal needs.
-In this course, we will explore topics including environmental engineering and sustainability, and information technology.
-In addition, we will create and use projects to explore the engineering design process, fabrication, manufacturing, and mechanical engineering.
-Further, we apply our understanding of physics, mathematics, electricity, and CAD to enhance our solutions.
-We focus on skills and techniques of how to think and act like an engineer.
+Special Topics in Engineering explores how Engineering is used to solve problems and address societal needs.
+We will explore a variety of topics, including renewable energy, air quality, and information technology.
+In addition, students will engage in collaborative projects to explore more deeply the five steps of the engineering design process: ask, imagine, plan, create, and improve.
+Students apply an understanding of mechanics, mathematics, electricity, waves, and CAD to enhance solutions.

 Grade level: 10 - 12